tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise4-Journey.md

     <kbd><img src="./images/joapath217.png"  /></kdb>

-47. In the left menu, go back to `Actions`, select the Action `slackNotification`, then drag and drop it after the `smsNexmoemailAddress`-Action (Replace emailAddress).
+47. In the left menu, go back to `Actions`, select the Action `slackNotification`, then drag and drop it after the `smsNexmoUserID` Action.

     <!---
     ![Demo](./images/joapath218.png)